Tips for Talking About Sexuality for Parents

 Many parents of children with developmental disabilities need help talking about sexuality.
 Here are some general tips for talking about this sensitive topic.

-You may have to initiateMom, dad, and son.
+Mom, dad, and son.
 The son has Down Syndrome.
 All three people are smiling.

 Many children won’t ask questions, so you may need to be the one to bring it up.
 This can be done by saying, “Now that you’re growing up, I want to talk with you about body changes,” or, “Some people have many questions about sexuality, like how are babies made?
 Or will I ever find a partner?
 Or what is a condom?
 What questions do you have about these topics?”

-Give age appropriate information
+Give age-appropriate information

-It’s important to talk with your child about the sexuality topics for their actual, biological age, not their cognitive age.
+It’s important to talk with your child about sexuality topics for their actual biological age, not their cognitive age.
 For example, when a girl is 11 years old, it’s important that she learns about body changes to prepare her for puberty, even if her “cognitive” age is 5.
 The trick is finding ways to teach abstract concepts in ways that your child can understand.

 Take advantage of “teachable moments”